-When using the feature your email is always help in the Outbox on your computer.
+When using the feature your email stays in the Outbox on your computer.
 The message stays there waiting for the delivery scheduled time.
 For Outlook to successfully send the messages as planned, you have to keep your computer logged in and Outlook open to send it.
 Outlook will fire off your email next time you launch it.

 The same thing still happens when working offline.
 Outlook won’t send your email at the scheduled time of delivery.
-Instead, it will try to fail and then return an error.
-However, Outlook will send the message as soon as soon as the account used for the message is working online again.
+Instead, it will fail and then show an error.
+However, Outlook will send the message as soon as internet is connected again.
 To re-initiate transfer, use the Send All command.
 Unfortunately, it won’t be delivered when you wanted it to go.

-So that you don’t risk failing to send the email, Outlook will pop up cautionary prompts to remind you about the messages scheduled for later sending every time you try to close Outlook.
+Just because you don’t risk failing to send the email, Outlook will pop up a cautionary prompt to remind you about the messages scheduled for later sending every time you try to close Outlook.

 How to overcome Outlook delay delivery horror